CaryBourgeois/DSE-Spark-HandsOn/LoadFromLocalFileScala.md

 You will now use sbt to build and run the file you have modified.

   * Run sbt to build the project using the command below form the command line.
-This command will compile for file we created and build the "fat" jar that will be copied to the Spark master for execution.
+This command will compile for the file we created and build the "fat" jar that will be copied to the Spark master for execution.
 This could be a lengthy process as sbt probably have to download a number of files.
 At the end of the process you should have a response of `[success]`

         sbt assembley
   * Run the project using the sbt run command.
 This will copy the "fat" jar to the Spark system and execute the program.
 The output will contain a bunch of [INFO] entries and conclude with [success] is all has gone well.